noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - all about the syntax
 - as usual, search for `// Something` or `# Something` to find what youre looking for
+- until this line is removed, i wouldnt trust everything in this file across scala versions

 ## links